hurshkarkhanis/2k-ratings/README.md

 # Predicting NBA 2K21 Ratings

 Every year, the basketball world waits at the ready for the latest installment of the NBA 2K video game series to release.
-NBA 2K video games simulate the action on the court with impeccable detail.
-The two main things basketball fanatics look for in the latest 2K video game are the [cover athletes](https://www.nba.com/news/nba-2k21-cover-athletes-lillard-zion), and the **2K ratings, a numerical representation of a player's skill level on the court**.
+NBA 2K video games simulate the action on the court with impeccable detail, and fans play the game religiously.
+The two main things people look for in the latest 2K video game are the [cover athletes](https://www.nba.com/news/nba-2k21-cover-athletes-lillard-zion) and the **2K ratings, a numerical representation of a player's skill level on the court**.

 My project focuses on these 2K ratings, predicts them based on player stats, and finds which statistical categoies most influence a players rating.